Updated 23/09/2024

 Always follow the instructions on the packaging of your dog’s sunscreen, but if in doubt, here are some tips:

-• Put a small amount of dog sunblock on one spot to check for any allergic reactions.
+- Put a small amount of dog sunblock on one spot to check for any allergic reactions.
+Wait 24 hours to monitor fully for any signs of a reaction.

-• Apply plenty of dog sun lotion to the areas most likely to see the sun, including noses, ears, bellies, inner thighs, and groins.
+- Apply plenty of dog sun lotion to the areas most likely to see the sun, including noses, ears, bellies, inner thighs, and groin region.

-• Make sure your furry sun worshipper doesn’t lick their sunscreen off – it can take a few minutes to absorb.
+- Make sure your furry sun worshipper doesn’t lick their sunscreen off – it can take a few minutes to absorb.
+Try to distract your dog with a snack, toy, or game while the cream soaks in.

 Tips on sun protection for dogs